peoy/shortstories/README.md

 - You dont have to write a complete a story before you submit.
 Other people can continue writing it for you.
 - Dont have to be perfect english
 - Dont publish illegal content
-- Please include a credit page at the end of your story so you and other people can sign their name on
+- Please include a credit page at the end of your story_name.md file so you and other people can sign their name on